 2. Making tools and parts available to all

-3. Unlocking that allows users to adjust and update software and devices
+3. Unlocking the item in a way that allows users to adjust and update software and devices

 4. Repair friendly design

-The group is gaining momentum, especially as more and more clear abuse of commercial power is being exposed; such as Apple's activity to slow down the software in older phones.
+The group is gaining momentum, especially as more and more clear abuse of commercial power is being exposed; a famous example is Apple's activity to slow down the software in older phones.